 Students researched different charities before agreeing which one their group felt passionate about supporting.
 They then came up with creative ways to encourage others to help them raise awareness and funds for their chosen cause.

-Over the week each college saw its students create impactful presentations about their chosen charity.
+During the project each college saw its students create impactful presentations about their chosen charity.
 For example, the winning group at Bournemouth University International College decided to promote Age UK.
 They made their presentation especially memorable by including stories about their grandparents to add a personal touch.

 Another highlight included the University of Brighton International College conducting a bike and squat challenge, where students completed a virtual reality cycle ride from Brighton to London.
 This led to the College raising £353 for Plan International, as well as bringing students together for a a fun day out.